ryanmichaeljames/ryanmichaeljames.github.io/_posts/2024-11-11-dataverse-solution-version-git-tag.md

 The PowerShell script in the pipeline does the following:

-1. Configures Git with the user’s email and name for tagging.
+1. Configures Git with the user's email and name for tagging.
 2. Checks if `Solution.xml` exists; exits if not found.
 3. Reads the solution name and version from `Solution.xml`.
 4. Combines the solution name and version to create a tag name.